jimmymathews/schur-transform/README.md

 Schur transform
 ===============

-This is an implementation of the algorithm described in *A Schur Transform for Spatial Stochastic Processes*.
+This is an implementation of the algorithm described in [*A Schur Transform for Spatial Stochastic Processes*](https://arxiv.org/abs/1811.06221).
 The transform calculates irreducible tensorial components of spatial joint moments and their amplitudes.
+See also Persi Diaconis' [Group Representations in Probability and Statistics](https://www.jstor.org/stable/4355560) for background on the non-abelian Fourier transform in the context of the symmetric group.

 Let's say that your data are stored in a multi-dimensional array `v[i,j,a]`, where